GeovaneJefferson/timemachine/README.md

 1. Open your terminal and run `timemachine`.
 2. Find "TimeMachine" in your computer's application menu.

+### Launch at Login / Boot

+The daemon needs to be running for backups to occur.
+Starting with the recent update the application automatically manages its own startup entry whenever you toggle **Automatic Backups** in the settings – there is no longer any separate "launch at startup" switch.

+*Enabling* automatic backups does three things immediately:

+1. starts the daemon process (if it isn’t already running),
+2. writes a `.desktop` file to `~/.config/autostart`, and
+3. creates a `systemd --user` unit for systems that use it.

+Disabling the feature stops the daemon and removes those startup entries.
+The UI will display a notification when the settings are saved and will attempt to start/stop the service on your behalf, so you should never see a situation where backups are “on” but the daemon isn’t running.

+> ⚠️ If the daemon still doesn’t start after toggling backups, inspect the
+> contents of `~/.config/autostart/timemachine.desktop` and confirm the `Exec`
+> line points to an existing Python executable and `py/main.py`.
+Likewise, if
+> you prefer systemd management you can manually enable the unit with
+> `systemctl --user enable --now timemachine.service`.

+On headless boots (no graphical session) only the systemd unit is relevant; the autostart entry is ignored.

 ### Running for Development

 If you want to run the application in a development environment: